-Built in 1970, by Halter Marine Services of New Orleans, Louisiana (hull #237) as the Mister Mike for the Jackson Marine Corporation of Houston, Texas.
+Built in 1970, by Halter Marine Services Incorporated of New Orleans, Louisiana (hull #237) as the Mister Mike for the Jackson Marine Corporation of Houston, Texas.

-Jackson Marine was owned by the Halliburton Corporation of Houston, Texas.
+The Jackson Marine Corporation was owned by the Halliburton Corporation of Houston, Texas.
 The company owned a total of ninety vessels.
 Consisting mainly of offshore tugs, and supply vessels.
-With some chemical transport and some well stimulation vessels.
+With some chemical transport and well stimulation vessels.

-Powered by two Twin Caterpillar 3512C diesel engines, with ZF reduction gears at a ratio of 6.833:1, with shaft brakes, turning two 105(in) by 60(in) four bladed stainless steel propellers, for a rated 3,000 horsepower.
+Powered by two, Caterpillar 3512C diesel engines.
+With ZF reduction gears at a ratio, of 6.833:1.
+Turning two, 105(in) by 60(in), four bladed, stainless steel, fixed pitch propellers.
+For a rated 3,000 horsepower.

-(Captain Eric Takakjian)
+(Captain Eric Takakjian, Kyle Stubbs)